Kitware/SMTK/doc/userguide/model/user-interface.rst

 to only enumerate sub-model and sub-group children of a DescriptivePhrase;
 while a model-detail widget might include volumes, faces, edges, and vertices as children.
-Another example is shown in the descriptive-phrase-example_ figure at the top of this subsection.
+Another example is shown in the
+:ref:`figure at the top of this subsection <descriptive-phrase-example>`.

 Here, additional summary phrases are inserted in the lower figure to reduce clutter when a phrase has many children.